Supermagnum/Flashlight/README.md

 NOTE: Some of these cells mentioned is also available as LiFePO₄.
 Use protected cells!

+The blueprints for the part that holds the lens needs to be revised, basically a step that measures 42mm dia and 1.5 mm deep needs to be added.
+That holds the lens in place.
+Use liquid gasket on the lens holder threads, and cut a small thin disk from rubber that goes between the lens holder and the lens.

 Note on the LED driver: I dont know if it has any protection agains reverse polarity, but its easy to add that.
 Just use this PCB:
 https://oshpark.com/shared_projects/uu3whdRd